rsksmart/rif-relay/README.md

 * RelayHub contract doesn't receive payments, the payment for the service (in tokens) is sent directly to the worker relaying the transaction on behalf of the user.
 * RelayHub contract now handles relay manager staking.
+* Gas estimation improvements:
+    * GasOverhead removed from RelayHub, there are no more validations against hardcoded values
+    * Now the gas and tokenGas fields from the request can be left undefined, and in that case they will be automatically estimated by the RelayClient.
+    * The maximum gas estimation in the RelayServer is more precise now
+    * A new utility function is available to estimate the maximum gas a relay transaction would consume, based in a linear fit estimation.
+This can be used in applications that don't want to sign a payload each time they need an approximation of the cost of relaying the transaction
 * Paymaster verifications are done off-chain to optimize gas costs, thus the paymasters are now called Verifiers and they are not part of the on-chain relay flow nor they handle payments at all.
 * Big gas cost optimization.
 * Security issues fixed.